crazy-camel/armadillo/README.md

 * Easy to install and extend
   * CMS's should not get in the way for people to install and extend with new features.
-  Things should just work and the setup fast and simple
+  Things should just work and the setup fast and simple.
 * Simple to scale
-  * Web Servers are growing a fast and cheap rate, so things like IO and Memory are now not as limiting as can be scaled with simply clicks of buttons.
-This CMS should be easy to scale and have simple formulas to ensure proper functioning
+  * Web Servers are growing at a fast and cheap rate, so things like IO and Memory are now not as limiting and can be scaled with simple button clicks.
+This CMS should be easy to scale and have simple formulas to ensure proper functioning.
 * Minimal memory management
   * The internet main protocols are still stateless by design so CMS should focus on fast and stable IO processes and fire and forget type of functional design.